 Why Are You Modifying?

 Conversely, if your Duramax diesel truck serves as a daily driver or you need to haul heavy loads, a leveling kit might be more appropriate.
-For these applications, DmaxStore suggests a four-inch leveling or lift kit as it provides a balanced look and allows for slightly larger tires, improving aesthetics without greatly affecting the vehicle’s handling characteristics or load-carrying capacity.
+For these applications, DmaxStore suggests a Two-inch leveling or lift kit as it provides a balanced look and allows for slightly larger tires, improving aesthetics without greatly affecting the vehicle’s handling characteristics or load-carrying capacity.

 Budget Concerns and Installation Complexity